 State Minimum Wage Laws

-Unsplash | Published: July 14, 2024
+Published July 14, 2024

-What is the Current Minimum Wage in the United States?
+What Is the Current Minimum Wage in the United States?

 The current federal minimum wage in the United States is $7.25 per hour.
 This rate was last increased in 2009 and has remained unchanged since then.
-The catch to this is that many states and cities have set their own minimum wage rates that are higher than the federal minimum.
+The catch is that many states and cities have set their own minimum wage rates that are higher than the federal minimum.

-What Are the Minimum Wages State By State?
+What Are the Minimum Wages State by State?

 Individual states have the authority to set higher minimum wages, and many have done so.
 Additionally, some cities and counties have implemented their own minimum wage rates that exceed both federal and state levels.
 Employers must adhere to the highest applicable minimum wage, whether it's federal, state, or local.

 The U.S. Department of Labor's Wage and Hour Division enforces these regulations, while some states automatically adjust their minimum wages annually based on inflation.
-As of 2024, 25 states and Washington, D.C. are set to increase their minimum wages, reflecting the dynamic nature of wage policies across the country.
+As of 2024, 25 states and Washington, D.C. were set to increase their minimum wages, reflecting the dynamic nature of wage policies across the country.

 State/Territory Minimum Wage